Welcome to the North Central Regional Invasive Species and Climate Change (RISCC) Network!

 News and Upcoming Events

-The NC RISCC will be hosting a series of workshops starting in Fall 2023, and the first workshop will take place on December 7, 2023.
-Visit our Upcoming Workshops page to apply and learn more!
+The NC RISCC is hosting a series of workshops starting in Fall 2023.
+The 2nd workshop will take place in summer/fall of 2024.
+Stay tuned for more details and visit our Upcoming Workshops page to learn more!

 The NC RISCC team conducted a survey of managers and researchers in the region to better understand priorities related to invasive species and climate change, and the results of this survey can be found in the 2023 practitioner survey report.
 Survey Report can be found here.